UsabilityEngineering/Buddy-Up/evaluation/README.md

 #### Task 3:
 Task 3 asks participants to make changes to their profile, giving them instructions to change their profile pictures, gym location, experience level, and activities.
 Once complete, participants are asked to rate the ease by which the process was completed.

 This task focuses on gauging learnability, error tolerance, and effectiveness.
 If the app is learnable, then users should have little problem finding the page and options to edit their profile.
 If editing can be done successfully then it provides users a way to fix any mistakes that they may have made during sign up.
 Being able to update gym, goals, and experience is also important to reflecting users’ locations and improvements, which is important the app effectiveness.

+#### Wrap Up Questions:

+The wrap up questions aim to get any additional feedback on what participants liked, disliked, or would have liked to see.
+These questions help us assess what users appreciated, if there are any issues that need to be fixed, and possible future endeavors.
 ___

 ### Study Approach